KNowledgeOnWebScale/walder/README.md

 The following config file excerpt will use the path specific `moviesServerError.handlebars` template on errors leading to status code `500` when navigating to `/movies`.

-When the required query parameter `actor` is not passed, the status code `404` is returned.
+When the required query parameter `actor` is not passed, Walder returns the status code `404`.
-Walder will use the default `error404.html` file since no path specific HTML template is given for the corresponding status.
+Walder will use the default `error404.html` file since the config file has no path-specific HTML template for the corresponding status.

 ```yaml
 ...